DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 dnsmasq reads `/etc/hosts` for IP hostname pairs and adds them to its own resolve records.

-Unfortunately no wildcard support.
+Unfortunately no wildcard support.</br>
-But as seen in the `dnsmasq.conf` there is a wildcard section solving this, so `blabla.org` stuff here is just for show.
+But as seen in the `dnsmasq.conf`, when domain is set it acts as a wildcard rule.
+So `blabla.org` stuff here is just for show.

 # Start the service

 `sudo systemctl enable --now dnsmasq`

-*Make sure you disable other DHCP servers on the network, usually a router is running one.*
+Make sure you **disable other DHCP servers** on the network, usually a router is running one.

 # Test it

 #### DHCP

 Set some machine on the network to use DHCP for its network setting.</br>
-It should just work.
+Network connection should just work with full connectivity.

 You can check on the dnsmasq host, file `/var/lib/misc/dnsmasq.leases` for the active leases.
 Location of the file can vary base on your linux distro.

 #### DNS

-nslookup is utility that checks DNS mapping, part of `bind-utils` or `bind-tools` packages, again depending on the distro.
+nslookup is a utility that checks DNS mapping, part of `bind-utils` or `bind-tools` packages, again depending on the distro.
+But also part of windows.

 * `nslookup google.com`
 * `nslookup gateway`